itzg/docker-minecraft-server/minecraft-server/README.md

 where the default is "world":

     docker run -d -e LEVEL=bonus ...

+**NOTE:** if running multiple containers be sure to either specify a different `-v` host directory for each `LEVEL` in use or don't use `-v` and the container's filesystem will keep things encapsulated.

 The message of the day, shown below each server entry in the UI, can be changed with the `MOTD` environment variable, such as